sandiegopython/test-driven-django-development/tutorials/06-the-testing-game.rst

 Test Coverage
 -------------

 It's important to test all your code.
-Code coverage is frequently used as a measuring stick for quality tests.
-Code coverage allows you to make sure that every line of code is executed.
-The basic idea behind code coverage is that if your tests are comprehensive, all of your code should be executed.
+Code coverage is frequently used as a measuring stick for a developer's success in creating quality tests.
+The basic rule of thumb is comprehensive tests should execute every line of code.

-To measure our code coverage we will use `Coverage`_, a tool that measures code coverage for Python code.
+`Coverage`_, a tool that measures code coverage for Python code, will be used to check what percentage of the tutorial code is being tested.

 Intalling Coverage
 ------------------